ajiangsfu/NMRphasing/README.md

 ### 9. MPC\_DSM

-This is to apply our new multiple linear model approach for phase error correction based on an existing optimization function:dispersion summation minimization..
+This is to apply our new multiple linear model approach for phase error correction based on an existing optimization function: absolute summation minimization on dispersion.

     fdat$Phased_Absoprtion = NMRphasing(specDatIn = fdat$frequency_domain, method = "MPC_DSM")